MGM might pay $800 million in Las Vegas shooting settlement

 "It's true that a settlement is possible," Eglet said.
 "But I will tell you it's not probable.
 Nothing is signed.
 We have a long way to go before we have an agreement."

-Eglet said talks are ongoing with MGM Resorts attorneys, and that he was aware the company would make its report to the SEC.

-Eglet said he reviewed the SEC document on Thursday and agreed that a settlement needs to be reached within a year.

-Company spokeswoman Debra DeShong said progress has been made after multiple mediation sessions over several months.
+But MGM company spokeswoman Debra DeShong said progress has been made following multiple mediation sessions over several months.

 The goal is "to resolve these matters so that all impacted can move forward in their healing process," she said.

-MGM Resorts has defended itself against liability claims, outraging victims last summer when it filed lawsuits against more than 1,900 people in a bid to consolidate claims in one federal court.
+The casino has previously fought back against liability claims connected to the mass shooting — the deadliest in modern U.S. history.

+In July 2018, MGM Resorts International filed lawsuits against the more than 1,000 victims of the attack.
+In the suits, which only asked for claims against MGM-related parties to be dismissed, the casino argued that “plaintiffs have no liability of any kind to defendants.”

-The plaintiffs are seeking compensation for a range of physical and psychological harm after a shooter rained gunfire from a Mandalay Bay suite into an open-air concert crowd, killing 58 people and injuring more than 800.
+Plaintiffs are currently seeking compensation for a range of physical and psychological harm after a shooter rained gunfire from a Mandalay Bay suite into an open-air concert crowd, killing 58 people and injuring more than 800.

 They accuse MGM Resorts, which owns the high-rise hotel and owned the concert venue across Las Vegas Boulevard, of failing to adequately protect the 22,000 people attending the Route 91 Harvest Festival.